-How to apply the vinyl decals
+How to apply the vinyl decals to a cranial band

 Your vinyl decals will come with transfer tape already applied to the front of the letters.
 The transfer tape, which is sticky and transparent, allows you to lift the vinyl decal off of its backing and transfer it to your child’s band.

 Step 0 - are you painting your helmet?
 Please pop over to our painting guide!

 Step 1 - separate the sheet of decals into each element.
 This will make applying them much easier.
 You can cut close to the decal on some sides, but leave a smidgen of space so you don't cut into the decals.
 It helps to cut larger decals closely to minimize the excess transfer tape.
 The transfer tape does not flex as easily as the decal when bending around curvature.

 Step 2 - Either a) clean the outside of the baby helmet with rubbing alcohol, or b) I have started including a small square of sandpaper in orders.
 Please sand your band everywhere you expect to apply decals.
 You are not trying to dig to china, just to firmly roughen the surface.

 You should rub firmly enough that you feel some heat.
 A good band sanding should take about 5 minutes.
 A few customers have had issues with getting the Mod Podge to stick to the band even with the rubbing alcohol bath.
 Since it is easy, why take the chance?